mfernest/SEBC/Partner Bootcamp  - Certify.md

     a. <code>mysql> **START SLAVE;**</code>
     b. <code>mysql> **SHOW SLAVE STATUS \G**</code>
     c.
 If successful, the <code>Slave_IO_State</code> field in the output will report <code>Waiting for master to send event</code>
     d.
-Capture this output by screenshot and email it to the instructors.
+Capture this output by screenshot and email it to the instructor.
     e.
 If unsuccessful, review <code>/var/log/mysqld.log</code> for errors.<p>

 ---